zorncbllr/php-mono/README.md

     User::create($new_user);

-#### explanation:

 The create() method accepts a User object with the same type.
 It then creates a new row and saves the newly created row into the table.

 Syntax:

     Model::create(new Model(...))

 The create() method returns a boolean value, which then can be used to handle invalid inputs and failed creation.

 Hence, should be:

     $new_user = new User(
         username: "zornnn",